awsdocs/aws-amplify-console-user-guide/doc_source/getting-started.rst

 **Note:** The Amplify CLI won't run without an IAM service role enabled.

-For more information, see :ref:`Deploy a serverless backend with the Amplify Console. <deploy-backend>`.
+For a tutorial, see :ref:`Deploying Backend with your Frontend. <deploy-backend>`.

 .. image:: images/amplify-gettingstarted-7.png